-Are you feeling sad?
-Caught up in self-judgement, that voice in our head saying “not good enough!”, unable to accept a compliment because we always add a “but” to it or just wanting to be happy/different and not knowing how.
-And the thought of going for counselling can seem nerve-wracking.
-It’s an unknown.
-I can offer a calm, gentle, kind, empathic approach.
-I am an experienced counsellor, a good communicator and understanding.
+I can offer a calm, gentle, kind, empathic approach and am an experienced counsellor.
+We work at your pace.
 If you are concerned about becoming upset I will “hold” our counselling space carefully, allowing you time to talk, explore your issues, challenges and “stuff” whilst guiding you to decompress safely.
 I have a variety of approaches - we are all different so my approach will be different for each client.
 Please read on.

 “We cannot change, we cannot move away from what we are, until we thoroughly accept what we are.
 Then change seems to come about almost unnoticed.”